core-wg/senml-spec/draft-ietf-core-senml.md

 there is no intention to define any additional integer map keys; any extensions will use string map keys.
 This allows translators converting between CBOR and JSON representations to convert also all future labels without needing to update implementations.
+The base values are given negative CBOR labels and others non-negative labels.

 | Name                      | Label      | CBOR Label |
 | Version                   | bver       |         -1 |